2015-08-22

 Although not evident here, dozens of other pictures were taken, with most of them being of people.
 For a father-daughter trip, such as this, the landscapes are nice, but it is the pictures of us that will be cherished.
 We even took selfies.
 I am glad I devoted as much film to ourselves.

 The moon was full during the five-day trip and there was no glory in the night sky.
-My next backpacking trip will be at new moon.
+One should always plan backpacking trips on the new moon.

 Related Articles: